bhisaac/5eFP/5eFP-SRD.md

 Inspiration is a rule the GM uses to reward you when you show up to play a game session on time and for playing your character in an exceptional way.

 ### Gaining Inspiration
-At the beginning of each game session, PCs choose and dedicate two skills.
+At the beginning of each game session, PCs choose and dedicate two from Insight, Medicine, Perception, Performance, or Survival.
 Once the choices are made, the chosen dedications cannot be changed until the beginning of the next game session.
 Your GM then awards inspiration to all present PCs.
 Your GM also has the option to grant you inspiration for various reasons during gameplay.
 Generally, inspiration is given when you effectively portray your character in a compelling way.
 Your GM or setting handbook may introduce other ways to earn inspiration during the game.

 You either have inspiration or you don’t—you can’t stockpile multiple “inspirations” for later use.

 ### Using Inspiration

 If you have inspiration, you can expend it when you make an attack roll, saving throw, or ability check.
 Spending your inspiration gives you advantage on that roll.
-Alternatively, you may expend your inspiration anytime to activate an inspired version of a dedicated skill.
-You do not roll dice whenever you activate an inspired version of a dedicated skill.
+Alternatively, you may expend your inspiration anytime to activate an inspired version of one of your dedications made at the start of the game session.
+You do not roll dice whenever you activate an inspired version of a dedication.
 You automatically receive the listed benefits.

 Additionally, if you have inspiration, you can reward another player for good roleplaying, clever thinking, or simply doing something exciting in the game.
 When another player character does something that really contributes to the story in a fun and interesting way, you can give up your inspiration to give that character inspiration.

+### Inspired Dedications

-### Skill Descriptions
+### Insight

-**_Insight._** Your successful Insight check reveals one hidden or obscured truth within the current scene.
-A scene may or may not have hidden or obscured truths.
-You might use Insight when searching for lies or predicting something's next move.
-Doing so might involve gleaning clues from body language, speech habits, and changes in mannerisms.
-This awareness extends beyond surface impressions, revealing the underlying truth of what you are witnessing.
+Your insight imbues inward sight, granting vision beneath surface impressions.

-> **INSPIRED:** Your GM reveals to you all the hidden or obscured truths contained within the current scene.
+Your GM reveals to you all the hidden or obscured pieces of information contained within the current scene.
 Features granted through spell effects specifically designed to prevent sight, such as _invisibility_ are not revealed; instead, their presence is confirmed, and you can sense the subtle flows of air and energy that the spell displaces in its wake.
 This awareness lasts until the beginning of your next turn.
 Your GM refunds any spent inspiration if little or no additional information is revealed.

-***INSIGHT.*** Your Insight reveals hidden or obscured truths within the encounter's current scene.
-A scene may or may not have hidden or obscured truths within it.
-You might use Insight when searching for lies or predicting something's next move.
-Doing so involves gleaning clues from body language, speech habits, and changes in mannerisms.
-This awareness extends beyond surface impressions, revealing the underlying truth of what you are witnessing. **With inspiration** your GM reveals to you all the deceptive elements contained within the current scene.
-Features granted through spell effects specifically designed to prevent sight, such as _invisibility_ are not revealed; instead, their presence is confirmed, and you can sense the subtle flows of air and energy that the spell displaces in its wake.
-This awareness lasts until the beginning of your next turn.
+### Medicine

+Your medicine stabilizes wounds.

+Choose any number of targets your character can see within 6 squares of you who have MAX Wounds.
+The targets immediately stabilize and heal 1 wound.

+### Perception

+Your perception enables you to spot, hear, or otherwise detect the presence of something.

+Your GM reveals to you all available pieces of information gathered through the five senses regarding the current scene.
 Your GM refunds your inspiration if no additional information is gained.

-***MEDICINE.*** Choose any number of targets your character can see within 30 feet of you who are unconscious or dying.
-Each target immediately stabilizes and wakes up with minimum health.

-***PERCEPTION.*** Your character receives all available pieces of information regarding the current scene.
-Hidden doors, creatures, traps, ambushes, whispered conversations—anything arising from sense data or information gained through the five senses.
-Your GM refunds your inspiration if no additional information is gained.
-This awareness lasts until the beginning of your next turn.
+### Performance

+Your performance allows the satisfying completion of one action.

-***PERFORMANCE.*** You decide the outcome of the next action your character declares on their turn.
+You decide the outcome of the next action your character declares on their turn.
 You must use your inspiration this way before taking an action or rolling any dice.
-If the result of your chosen action further affects you on subsequent rounds, roll all attacks, ability checks, and saves relating to the chosen action with advantage until the end of the encounter.
+If the result of your chosen action further affects you on subsequent rounds during the same encounter, roll all attacks, ability checks, and saves relating to the chosen action with advantage until the end of the encounter.

 >> Example 1:
 >>> (_GM_) "The room opens up, exposing a sprawling cliff face leading to the top of the spire."
 >>>
->>> (_Player 1_) "I spend my inspiration to activate inspired PERFORMANCE."
+>>> (_Player 1_) "I spend my inspiration on PERFORMANCE."
 >>>
 >>> (_GM_) "OK, great.
 Tell us about what action you're character wants to take.
 And then, when you're ready, tell us what happens."
 >>>
 >>> (_Player 1_) "Thanks.
 Lita leaps onto the cliff face, finds her grip, and makes her way to the top."
 >>>
 >> In example 1, _Player 1_'s action resolves a successful Performance check without rolling to begin climbing the cliff face to reach the top of the spire, which is 40 squares above Lita's position. _Player 1_ has indicated that this climb is important in some way.
 While climbing the cliff, Lita then makes all attacks, ability checks, and saves with advantage.
 Later on, during the cliff-face encounter, Lita's skill is tested once again due to strong winds.
-She must succeed on a Performance check to keep her grip.
-Because she is still in the same cliff-face encounter, she rolls Performance with advantage.
+She must succeed on a STR check to keep her grip.
+Because she is still in the same cliff-face encounter, she rolls STR with advantage.
 >>
 >> Example 2:
 >>> _(GM)_ "Lita, it's your turn."
 >>>
->>> _(Player 1)_ "I spend my inspiration to activate inspired PERFORMANCE."
+>>> _(Player 1)_ "I spend my inspiration on PERFORMANCE."
 >>>
 >>> _(GM)_ "OK, great.
 Tell us about what action you're character wants to take.
 And then, when you're ready, tell us what happens."
 >>>